Drtabet/trial/Privacy.md

 **Contact Us**

 If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at privacy@burnsplastics.com.

+**Data Deletion**

+If you would like to have your data deleted, contact us at privacy@burnsplastics.com.